-- 2. The number of vacancies to be filled on the results of the examination is expected to be approximately 110.
+2. The number of vacancies to be filled on the results of the examination is expected to be approximately 90.
 The number of vacancies is liable to alteration.
-Reservation will be made for candidates belonging to Scheduled Castes, Scheduled Tribes, Other Backward Classes and Person with Benchmark Disability Categories in respect of vacancies as may be fixed by the Government. - Note: As per the information received from the Ministry of Environment, Forests and Climate Change, 2 vacancies have been kept reserved for Low Vision category, 2 vacancies have been kept reserved Deaf and Hard of Hearing (Partially Deaf category) and one vacancy has been kept reserved for Locomotor disability (sub-category: Leprosy cured and Acid attack).
+Reservation will be made for candidates belonging to Scheduled Castes, Scheduled Tribes, Other Backward Classes, Economically Weaker Section and Person with Benchmark Disability Categories in respect of vacancies as may be fixed by the Government.

+Note: As per the information received from the Ministry of Environment, Forests and Climate Change, one vacancy has been kept reserved for Low Vision category, one vacancy has been kept reserved for Partially Deaf category and one vacancy has been kept reserved for Locomotor disability (sub-category: Leprosy cured and Acid attack).
 However the vacancies indicated are liable to further alteration.